homopolymer/RBRA/README.rst

 Overview
 ========

-RBRA is a **pipeline** for assembling the **strain-level** full-length **16S rRNA** genes.
+RBRA is a pipeline for assembling full-length 16S rRNA gene sequences.
 It is designed for the large-scale metagenomic studies which contain tens to hundreds of samples.
-RBRA uses the partial order graph (POG) and streaming Dirichlet process (DP) mixture clustering techniques to decode the composition of highly similar microorganisms.
-It is *lightweight*, *ultrafast*, *accurate* and *easy-to-use*.
+RBRA uses phylogenetic tree search and Dirichlet process (DP) mixture clustering techniques to decode the composition of highly similar microorganisms.
+It is lightweight, ultrafast, accurate and easy-to-use.
 RBRA works on both Illumina and Roche/454 sequencing data.

 ==========
 Dependency